davidcooper1/Water-Management-Game/Project 3/README.md

     * Temperature through cold and warm fronts.
     * Rain frequency through droughts and monsoons.
   - Water sources' reserves are replenished slightly on rain events.
-* New Mechanics:
-  - Water Shipments prices are base on temperature.
-  - Player can choose how they can extract water.

 ### Modeling the City
 * City was built using two different Low-Poly European City Packs that were free on the Unity Asset Store.